-In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)".
+In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)".
 The ASU requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU and all subsequently issued clarifying ASUs will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-Public business entities, certain not-for-profit entities, and certain employee benefit plans should apply the guidance in ASU 2014-09 to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting period.
-Management is continuing to evaluate the standard's impact on the Company's Consolidated Condensed Financial Statements.
-The Company has developed a project team relative to the process of adopting this ASU and is currently completing a detailed review of the

-Company's revenue arrangements to determine any necessary adjustments to existing accounting policies.
+Public business entities should apply the guidance in ASU 2014-09 to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting period.
+Management is continuing to evaluate the standard's impact on its financial statements.
+The Company has developed a project team relative to the process of adopting this ASU and is currently completing a detailed review of the Company's revenue arrangements to determine any necessary adjustments to existing accounting policies.
 For the majority of these arrangements, no significant impacts are expected as these transactions generally consist of a single performance obligation to transfer promised goods or services.
 The Company currently anticipates utilizing the retrospective method upon adoption.

 In January 2016, the FASB issued ASU No. 2016-01, "Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities," which addresses the recognition, measurement, presentation and disclosure of financial assets and liabilities.
 The ASU primarily affects the accounting for equity investments, financial liabilities under the fair value option and the presentation and disclosure requirements for financial instruments.
 In addition, the ASU clarifies the valuation allowance assessment when recognizing deferred tax assets resulting from unrealized losses on available-for-sale debt securities.
 The ASU is effective for public companies for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-The Company does not believe the adoption of this ASU will have a significant impact on the Consolidated Condensed Financial Statements.
+The Company does not believe the adoption of this ASU will have a significant impact on its financial statements.

-In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)," which requires lessees to recognize on the balance sheet a right-of use asset, representing its right to use the underlying asset for the lease term, and a lease liability for all leases with terms greater than 12 months.
+In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)," which requires lessees to recognize on the balance sheet a right-of use asset, representing the right to use the underlying asset for the lease term, and a lease liability for all leases with terms greater than 12 months.
 The guidance also requires qualitative and quantitative disclosures designed to assess the amount, timing, and uncertainty of cash flows arising from leases.
 The standard requires the use of a modified retrospective transition approach, which includes a number of optional practical expedients that entities may elect to apply.
 ASU 2016-02 is effective for annual periods beginning after December 15, 2018, including interim periods within those fiscal years.
 Early application is permitted.
-The Company is continuing to evaluate the impact of the adoption of this ASU on the Consolidated Condensed Financial Statements.
+The Company is continuing to evaluate the impact of the adoption of this ASU on its financial statements.
 The Company has developed a project team relative to the process of adopting this ASU and is currently completing a detailed review of the Company's leasing arrangements, which consist primarily of building and equipment leases, to determine the impact.